 The Company converted a set of outstanding invoices related to work performed by one of the Company's vendors to a short-term payable whereby the Company agreed to pay iRunway over time for the open invoices, subject to a payment schedule as defined.
 To the extent that the Company does not make payments according to that schedule, the remaining balance accrues interest at 1.5% per month.
-As of June 30, 2017 and December 31, 2016, principal in the amount of \$191,697 and \$191,697, respectively, remained outstanding and the Company expects to repay the open balance during the year ended December 31, 2017.
+On August 20, 2017, the Company entered into a release agreement with iRunway pursuant to which the Company made an immediate cash payment to iRunway in return for a release of the remaining amount outstanding.
+As of September 30, 2017 and December 31, 2016, the principal balance was \$0 and \$191,697, respectively.